 An Amazing Building – Palazzo Della Pilotta

-Within Palazzo Della Pilotta you will find four museums.
+Within the beautiful Palazzo Della Pilotta in Parma, Italy you will actually find four museums.
 They are The National Gallery, Palatine Library, Museum Bodoni, Archaeological Museum, and the Teatro Farnese.
 As a result of the number of museums, it is worth your time to allow a few hours to enjoy them all.
 Our photos really don’t do it justice, truly.

 On the first floor of the Pilotta is the entrance to the Teatro Farnese(Farnese Theatre).
 It occupies a large room that was originally intended as an armory.
 This wooden masterpiece was later transformed into a theater between 1617 and 1618 by architect Giovan Battista Aleotti.
 This room is massive, made solely of wood, and is simply stunning!
 On May 13, 1944, a terrible bombing destroyed a large part of the west and south wings, including the Teatro Farnese, which were rebuilt in the years immediately following the end of the war.

 This museum was founded in 1760 by Don Philip, Duke of Parma.
 It was extended in later years to contain materials and artifacts found in the Parma area.

 The art collections currently include works by Alessandro Araldi, Correggia, Parmigianino, Lanfranco, Canaletto, and Da Vinci.
 Here are some of the highlights of the art we were able to see in the Gallery:

 In conclusion, the price of admission covers all of these museums and is really a good deal for the money.
 If you get to visit yourself, let us know what you think of the Palazzo Della Pilotta!